eashba/planets-generator/README.md

 This can be ran locally with `yarn && yarn dev` and will be avaliable at `http://localhost:5173/` by default.

 ### Extending Behavior
 There are currently 11 types of planets that can be generated.
-The range of avaialble planets can be extended by creating new planet type functions in `planet-types.ts` that return all of the necessary information consumed by the planet builder.
+The range of available planets can be extended by creating new planet type functions in `planet-types.ts` that return all of the necessary information consumed by the planet builder.
 This info includes things like color scheme, and number ranges for randomly generating filler information.

 ### Credit
 - The space sprite and shaders come primarily from this three.js [particle example](https://threejs.org/examples/?q=points#webgl_custom_attributes_points), heavily modified.